-We conducted our audit in accordance with GAAS.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the "Audit of Internal Control Over Financial Reporting" section of our report.
-We are required to be independent of STAR Financial Group, Inc. and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
+Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Consolidated Financial Statements" section of our report.
+We are required to be independent of STAR Financial Group, Inc. and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-Responsibilities of Management for Internal Control Over Financial Reporting
+Responsibilities of Management for the Consolidated Financial Statements